 Take Yourself Less Serious

-Laugh at Yourself, and Let Others Laugh at You Too: And the truth is, I then see how silly and funny the circumstance is.
+Laugh at Yourself, and Let Others Laugh at You Too: The truth is, I then see how silly and funny the circumstance is.
 My husband has probably been the sole person who has taught me to laugh.
 Here's an example.
 He is a neat freak.
-If he lived alone, the house would be sparkling all the time, the stapler would be exactly two-quarters of an inch from the left-hand side of the middle drawer in our desk, and there would be no art-work on our fridge.
+If he lived alone, the house would be sparkling all the time, the stapler would be exactly two-quarters of an inch from the left-hand side of the middle drawer in our desk, and there would be no artwork on our fridge.
 But he lives with me.
 So basically, you have two opposites.
-Granted, we have found a middle ground, but it angers him so much when the house is messy.
+We have found a middle ground, but it angers him so much when the house is messy.
 The thing is, he never yells at me about it.
 Sometimes he'll ask me to clean it up, which means he's agitated.
 He asks in a civilized manner with complete respect for me.
-Other times he'll joke about it, "Whoa, hurricane Angie came through."
+He'll joke about it other times, "Whoa, hurricane Angie came through."
 I've seen some couples get into fights when the guy teases the girl like that.
 But it's easier to laugh at it.
 It's true; I'm messy.
 I'm glad he's handling it this way, not another way.
-By laughing about it rather than getting upset, we can stay peaceful — grounds of mutual respect.
+We can stay peaceful by laughing about it rather than getting upset — grounds of mutual respect.

 Laughing at myself is probably the number one way I do remain happy.
 For instance, I ran into the middle bar one day, and a guy was crossing by precisely at the time.
-It was embarrassing, but instead of getting flustered, I just quickly said, "I have to do things like this to humble myself."
+It was embarrassing, but instead of getting flustered, I quickly said, "I have to do things like this to humble myself."
 He just laughed and warned me of the oncoming bar three feet ahead.
-Then, of course, the time I ran into a rack (yes aside from messy, I don't pay very much attention to where I'm going, my husband thinks these are related).
-What was I saying, oh yes, one time I was with my parents, and I ran into a rack.
+Then, of course, the time I ran into a rack (yes, aside from messy, I don't pay very much attention to where I'm going, my husband thinks these are related).
+What was I saying?
+One time I was with my parents, and I ran into a rack.
 I had two options, awkwardly smile and pretend it didn't happen or gasp in a mock yell, "Why would they put this rack right where people are supposed to walk."
 I chose the latter.
-My parents knew I was joking, just laughed, and laughed, but two people were just absolutely appalled by my behavior, which only made us laugh harder.
+My parents knew I was joking, just laughed and laughed, but two people were appalled by my behavior, making us laugh harder.

-Contentment: Now, I'm not saying I'm happy all the time.
+Contentment: Now, I'm not saying I'm happy.
 I get grumpy, ask my husband and my mom — two of the few people who see my not-so-happy self.
-I am content with my life, even though I wish we lived in a house with a yard, and I wish I could have children naturally.
+I am content with my life, even though I wish we lived in a house with a yard, and I hope I could have children naturally.
 I wish I had cats that didn't poop.
 I want many things.
 But the difference between me and someone who is not content; I am happy with what I have.
 I know that I can't change the circumstances now, but I can work on improving them in the future.

 We're Not Alone

-We have to remember that even if we don't feel beautiful, we feel insecure, we feel awkward, we're not alone.
-Even women who are sexual objects like Jennifer Love Hewitt are continually being quoted saying they are vulnerable about their appearance, or the comparison to other women.
+We have to remember that even if we don't feel beautiful, we feel insecure, awkward, and not alone.
+Even women who are sexual objects like Jennifer Love Hewitt are continually quoted saying they are vulnerable about their appearance or the comparison to other women.

-Then there's magazines and articles always criticizing how this person has cellulite, and this person looks fat, this person has had a significant transformation from geek to sleek.
+Then there are magazines and articles constantly criticizing how this person has cellulite and looks fat.
+This person has had a significant transformation from a geek to a sleek.
 Our society is obsessed with beauty.
-In Us Weekly, that I may or may not have a subscription to, is always showing the transformation of women.
-We see how beauties at twenty, have remained looking twenty even into their fifties.
-We understand how ugly ducklings look beautiful after they learn to do their hair and their make-up, and yes, lose a few pounds.
-The thing is these women have access to hair-stylists, make-up artists, plastic surgeons, Photoshop gurus, etc.
+In Us Weekly is always showing the transformation of women.
+We see how beauties at twenty have remained looking twenty even into their fifties.
+We understand how ugly ducklings look beautiful after they learn to do their hair and make-up, and yes, they lose a few pounds.
+These women have access to hair stylists, make-up artists, plastic surgeons, Photoshop gurus, etc.

 When All Else Fails, Change Your Appearance

-Now I'm not saying there is harm in always trying to look our best, it's natural.
+Now I'm not saying there is harm in always trying to look our best.
+It's natural.
 But we need to accept our bodies and our appearance with the way God made them.
 Stop putting ourselves down.
 If you have not looked at the video, I strongly encourage you to do so.
-It shows how an average girl can look beautiful, and yet nothing like herself due to a few tricks of the trade.
-It shows you how many of these celebrities probably have yucky skin like mine, chubby faces, smaller eyes than they appear, but there is so much you can do with the right lighting, the right make-up, the right hair, the right Photoshop feature.
+It shows how an average girl can look beautiful and yet nothing like herself due to a few tricks of the trade.
+It shows you how many of these celebrities probably have yucky skin like mine, chubby faces, smaller eyes than they appear, but there is so much you can do with the proper lighting, the right make-up, the right hair, the right Photoshop feature.

 Since we don't have a hairstylist, a make-up artist, someone to Photoshop all of our pictures, we have to settle for ourselves.
 So wear your cutest outfits, put on make-up that makes you feel good.
 Because let's face it.
 We're girls.
-We can be content in our lives, we can be happy, we can laugh at ourselves, we can be confident, but there is something special about dolling ourselves up.
+We can be content in our lives, be happy, laugh at ourselves, and be confident, but there is something special about dolling ourselves up.

 © 2010 Angela Michelle Schultz